-These flourless low carb chocolate cookies are gluten free, nut free, and dairy free.
-This recipe adds sugar free peanut butter or chocolate chips.
+Flourless sugar free low carb chocolate cookies are gluten free, nut free, and dairy free.
+They are even better with added peanut butter or chocolate chips.

 I have wanted to try these flourless chocolate cookies for a while.
 After making the peanut butter chips, I thought it would be a good opportunity to try the recipe with added peanut butter.

 This recipe was a test to see how the peanut butter baking chips work out in baking.
 The inspiration for this recipe comes from a recipe for chewy gooey flourless chocolate cookies by Recipe Girl.

 I was really excited to get a chewy and gooey low carb chocolate cookie, but this sugar free version did not turn out chewy or gooey.
 Real sugar must be required to give that kind of texture.

 The erythritol in most natural low carb one-for-one sugar replacements tends to crystallize in certain chocolate recipes and this happens to be one of them.
 However, the crystals formed are small and hard to detect.

 I’ve found that using the LC Foods White Sugar – Erythritol sweetener bakes closer to sugar than other low carb sweeteners.
 Next time I make these low carb chocolate cookies, I’ll try that sweetener or just plain stevia.

 Although the texture is different than what you would get with using real sugar, the taste was good and this flourless cookie is more like candy than a cookie.
 I have some ideas on what I can do to get the soft chewy cookie I was looking for and will work on another recipe that uses a different mix of ingredients.